jxuanli/kpinit/README.md

 rm -rf ./workspace
 ```

+You may optionally set the `NO_KPINIT_EXPLOIT` environment variable to prevent exploits from running unintentionally on your host machine.

 ### File paths detection

 `workspace/context.json` contains file paths used to extract information for static analysis and file generation.
 Instead of having to specify paths with command options, `kpinit` automatically detects needed files for creating a kernel-pwning workspace.
 This reduces the need for manual setup.
 When detection fails, the user can manually specify the paths and rerun `kpinit` (the changes will be applied).